archi-netizen/ai-korp-neural-archives/README.md

 ### Evidence: Aerial Imagery Survey

 Six logistics and retail facilities were surveyed using Google Earth aerial and oblique imagery (capture dates: 2023–2025).
 All locations are publicly observable built environment.
-Imagery is cited by facility name, region, and capture date per Google's attribution terms and is not redistributed in this repository.
+Imagery is cited by facility name, region, and coordinates per Google's attribution terms.
+Screenshots are reproduced below for research documentation, with source and coordinates attributed to each.

 | Facility | Brand | Fusion Type | Signal Carrier |
 | :--- | :--- | :--- | :--- |